-A county party is allowed to report contributions "in the aggregate" if a person does not donate more than \$50 to the county party throughout a calendar year.
-Once a donor contributes more than \$50, he or she must be itemized on the party's report with their name and street address.
+- A county party is allowed to report contributions "in the aggregate" if a person does not donate more than \$50 to the county party throughout a calendar year. - Two or more contributions from the same source that have an aggregate total of more than \$50 may not be reported in the aggregate, but must be reported separately.
+Once a donor contributes more than \$50, the contributions must be itemized with their name and street address.